Wendy Rodwell: Characterisation

 Wendy is portrayed as the hard-working protective mother of a mixed family, as well as the new town gossip, following the departure of Sheila Canning (Colette Mann).
 Wendy's character was steered to suit that of one who's nosy, as producers "wanted another busybody" in the serial.
 Script producer Shane Isheev explained that Wendy is "one of those characters who is definitely a gossip, but she doesn't thrive on it as people like Sheila did – her heart is always in the right place."
 Isheev told Kilkelly that "Wendy always puts her foot in her mouth and that came from watching the actress in the police ball – we took what Candice gave us and ran with it."
 Isheev also named Wendy an "amalgamation" of Sheila, Lyn Scully (Janet Andrewartha) and Valda Sheergold (Joan Sydney).
 Leask said that Wendy "was nice and had good intentions" and that she wants everyone to like her, something Leask hoped would be explored in the future.
 Isheev also said that viewers would "grow to love" Wendy.
 Wendy and her family were also described as a "new fun working-class family".
 Leask also explained that she hoped the Rodwell family leads to more cultural representation within soap operas.
 Wendy was described as a confident mother by Simon Timblick of whattowatch.com.
 Leask recalled being with Will and saying, "We really want to be on the show!
 Let's show how much chemistry we can have."
 Leask, a long-time viewer of the soap, said, "We were very passionate about wanting to be a part of the Neighbours family".
-Leask also told Kilkelly that she began watching the serial more frequenty once she received the role in order "to figure out how I was a part of the storyline, even when I wasn't taking part."
+Leask also told Kilkelly that she began watching the serial more frequently once she received the role in order "to figure out how I was a part of the storyline, even when I wasn't taking part."
 Leask later called Wendy "kooky" and "truly optimistic when there are real challenges going on in life", but also described her as "full of anxiety".
 Leask also said that she would be friends with Wendy in real as "she means well".